robin-hutchinson/shiny_multikey/README.md

 # shiny_multikey
 Building a shiny app for online multiple entry keys

-The example is set up to identify flies in the genera Phalacrotophora (Diptera: Phoridae).
+The example is set up to identify flies in the genus Phalacrotophora (Diptera: Phoridae).
 To create a shiny app for your own taxon group, follow these steps:

 1) Click "Use this template" to create a new version of the repo on your page.
 2) Go to the shiny/key subdirectory